John Paul Getty Jr.: Philanthropy

 Getty donated more than £140m to artistic and cultural causes, from which the National Gallery received £50m.
-He was appointed Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth the Queen Mother in 1986, but as a foreign national he could not use the title "Sir".
+He was appointed Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II in 1986, but as a foreign national he could not use the title "Sir".
 In December 1997, Getty was granted British citizenship and renounced his U.S. nationality.
 Queen Elizabeth II reportedly commented: "Now you can use your title.
 Isn't that nice?"

 Getty served as president of Surrey County Cricket Club and gave money to Lord's Cricket Ground to build a new stand.
 He combined his loves of cricket and books when he purchased the ownership of Wisden, the famous publishers of the cricketing almanack.
 Getty built an extraordinary library at Wormsley, collecting such treasures as a first edition of the Canterbury Tales written by Geoffrey Chaucer, Ben Jonson's annotated copy of The Faerie Queene by Edmund Spenser, and Shakespeare's Folios.
 He was a notable member of the exclusive Roxburghe Club, famous among book collectors.
 He commissioned a facsimile copy of The Great Book of Thomas Trevilian.

 His personal fortune was estimated at £1.6 billion.
 His donations included support for the National Gallery, the British Museum, the British Film Institute, Hereford Cathedral, St Paul's Cathedral, the Imperial War Museum, and St. James Catholic Church.
 Some of his donations, including contributions toward the purchases of Canova's The Three Graces by The National Galleries of Scotland and the Madonna of the Pinks by Raphael, foiled acquisition efforts by the J. Paul Getty Museum endowed by his father.
 In June 2001, Getty gave £5 million to the Conservative Party.
 He endowed a £20 million charitable trust to support the arts, conservation and social welfare.